Vaibhav-Singh21/PokemonApp/README.md

   ### Axios get Link
   * make sure copy the right link form the official page i.e https://pokeapi.co/api/v2/
-    * and make sure to add pokemon after / in the aove link
+    * and make sure to add pokemon after / in the link